IHE/RAD.IMR/input/pagecontent/volume-1.md

 A non-image reference is a reference to an object that references other images and provides additional information that can be presented in association with referenced images.

-In addition to image references, an imaging context may also specify non-image references such as locations, regions, annotations, etc. These non-image references refers to data encoded using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR) and Segmentation.
+In addition to image references, an observation imaging context may also specify non-image references such as locations, regions, annotations, etc. These non-image references refers to data encoded using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR) and Segmentation.

 Each non-image reference in a report is in the context of an image reference.
 Furthermore, each non-image reference includes one of the following context detail patterns: